Buddha Goraya

-Buddha Goraya / Budha Goraya / Budha Guraya (Urdu: بڈھاگورائیہ) is a town and Union Council in Nowshera Virkan Tehsil, Gujranwala District, Punjab, Pakistan.
+Buddha Goraya / Budha Goraya / Budha Guraya (Urdu: بڈھاگورائیہ) is a town and union council in Nowshera Virkan Tehsil, Gujranwala District, Punjab, Pakistan.

 Etymology

-'Buddha' means 'old person' while 'Goraya' is a caste in Jatt clans.
+'Buddha' means an 'old person' while 'Goraya' is a clan of the Jatt caste.
 Originally, this word was formed when some elderly herders of the Goraya or Jat caste grazed their herds on this land at a time where it was full of meadows.
 Travellers took this as a milestone and an indicator of the right direction of their travel, further they started calling them Buddhay Gorayan De (oldmen of Goraya caste).
 Now, this is shortened to 'Buddha Goraya'.
 Erstwhile, it was also called 'Rammalli Gorayan Di' which is also a composite of 'Rah' (passage), 'Malli' (occupied), 'Gorayan Di' (by the Gorayas), which makes the etymological development more authentic.

 History

 According to stories, the shrine of the Sufi saint Pir Madha Shah Sultan was built around 1700.
 There is also Peer Salam's shrine.
 Some families have been living here for centuries.